syncfusion-content/fileformat-docs/File-Formats/PDF/Convert-HTML-To-PDF/troubleshooting.md

 <tr>
 <th style="font-size:14px" width="100px">Reason
 </th>
-<td>The exception may occur if the <i>'runtimes'</i> folder isn't copied correctly from the NuGet folder.
+<td>The exception may occur if the <i>'runtimes'</i> folder is not copied correctly from the NuGet folder.
 </td>
 </tr>
 <tr>